bondgh0954/ansible1/README.md

 ### Project Description
 - Create server on DigitalOcean
-- Write Ansible playbook that installs necessary technologies, creates linux user for an application and deploys a NodeJs application with that user
+- Write Ansible playbook that installs node and npm on the server, copy Node artifact and unpack and start application

 ### 1. Create a DigitalOcean Droplet